INSPIRE-MIF/caniuse/docs/geoJSON.md

 # Documentation of GeoJSON Tests

 This document describes the tests being performed to assess usability of INSPIRE data in GeoJSON encoding.

-GeoJSON is being discussed as an alternative encoding for INSPIRE data.
-To determine what features of GeoJSON to use in that alternative encoding, we have specified this test suite for client applications.
+This test suite focuses on the outcomes of the Action 2017.2 on alternative encodings for INSPIRE data, more specifically on the GeoJSON Encoding Rule for INSPIRE Addresses (https://github.com/INSPIRE-MIF/2017.2/blob/master/GeoJSON/ads/simple-addresses.md) and GeoJSON Encoding Rule for INSPIRE Environmental Monitoring Facilities (https://github.com/INSPIRE-MIF/2017.2/blob/master/GeoJSON/efs/simple-environmental-monitoring-facilities.md)

-## GeoJSON support
+## GeoJSON encoding support

 #### Load data from file